 Palacio de Villapanés: Despite the apparent management effort to keep the hotel veiled to the rest of the world, it is probably the most luxurious 5-star hotel in Seville.
 From the outside, you can only see the old palace doors.
 No signs.
 Apart from the classic patio right at the entrance, there is a modern one at the back of the building, full of plants.
 But if you are looking for an intimate place to rest and relax, the rooftop spa and pool will suit you best.

 Gran Meliá Colón: As soon as you cross the main entrance, you reach a grand stylish lobby called the Albero, as a blink to bullfighters.
 In fact, albero is the name of the yellow sand used in the bullring.
 Indulge yourself!
 First, go to the spa & wellness centre where you can enjoy a massage, jacuzzi, sauna, solarium and its fitness centre.
 Then, try the bulltail burger at Burladero – the hotel’s tapas bar.

 Hotel Mercer: Located in a quiet street of the riverside El Arenal neighborhood, you’re a few minutes away from the bullring, with a buzzing bar scene on your doorstep.
 The Cathedral is five minutes’ walk, and the shopping area the same distance.
 The hotel’s style marries a traditional Andalusian casa palacio from the late 19th century with cutting-edge European furnishings.
 The 12 rooms, divided over two floors, feature huge beds, impressive tech, a Nesspresso coffee machine and a superb bathroom.

-Luxury hotels in Spain are pretty much like those you’d find anywhere else in the developed world.
+Luxury hotels in Seville are pretty much like those you’d find anywhere else in the developed world.
 They are everything their foreign counterparts are, with superb rooms, excellent onsite restaurants and the one thing that must drive every foreign hotelier mad with envy: an excellent value for money with high quality standards.